: Shawn Linehan

 (Courtesy of Solstice)

-Sarah Minnick is not just a pizza chef and mastermind behind Portland’s Lovely’s Fifty Fifty, a beloved neighborhood spot on North Mississippi Avenue that uses produce exclusively from Oregon farms.
-In January 2025 Minnick was named a semifinalist for the 2025 James Beard Awards “Outstanding Chef” title, an elite honor in the culinary world.
-Minnick uses whole-grain sourdough bread-making techniques and is known for her farm-to-table creations, including pizzas with fresh flowers and fruit, with top-quality produce like nectarines or grapes picked at their prime.
-The seasonal menu changes daily and never disappoints.
+Sarah Minnick is the pizza chef and mastermind behind Portland’s Lovely’s Fifty Fifty, a beloved neighborhood spot on North Mississippi Avenue that uses produce exclusively from Oregon farms.
+In January 2025, Minnick was named a semifinalist for the 2025 James Beard Awards’ “Outstanding Chef” title, an elite honor in the culinary world.
+Minnick uses whole-grain sourdough bread-making techniques and is known for her seasonal farm-to-table creations, including pizzas with fresh flowers and fruit like nectarines or grapes picked at their prime.

 If you’re craving a sweet-savory combo in Hood River, swing by Solstice Wood Fire Pizza Waterfront Cafe for the Country Girl Cherry, which comes with locally grown cherries, house-made chorizo sausage and goat cheese.